Louis Lingg: Haymarket affair

 Seliger, a revolutionary carpenter who subletted a room to Lingg, provided the most damning testimony against him.
-Seliger had been charged with the murder of officer Degan and with conspiracy, riot, and unlawful assembly.
-The charges were dropped when Seliger turned states evidence.
+Seliger had been charged with the murder of Officer Degan and with conspiracy, riot, and unlawful assembly.
+The charges were dropped when Seliger turned state's evidence.
 He told the jury he rose early the morning of the bombing and asked Lingg to remove the bombs from the building.
 Lingg persuaded Seliger that helping him assemble bombs would allow him to remove them that day.
 Seliger said at least two other men, Ernst Hubner and Herman Mutzenberg, helped rush the bombs to readiness.
 The two did not appear in court but made statements to police corroborating Seliger's story.
 None of them were sure how many bombs they made with Lingg that day, their estimates ranging from 26 to 50.

 Lingg allegedly told Seliger he was working too slowly, as they needed the bombs by the afternoon.
 Seliger quoted Lingg as saying they would be used that evening against "the police when they came to protect the capitalists."
 He said Lingg anticipated a "disturbance" on the West Side and that he had spotted the word "Ruhe" (quietude) in the anarchist newspaper Arbeiter-Zeitung, the signal for armed groups to assemble.

 Seliger testified he helped transport bombs to Neff's Saloon, an anarchist hub, where men helped themselves to the bombs.
 He then returned to Neff's with Lingg after the bombing.
 There, a man who came from the Haymarket yelled at Lingg, "You are the fault of all of it," an incident corroborated by the testimony of Moritz Neff, the anarchist bartender.

 Under cross-examination Seliger stated that he had been paid by the police on two occasions.
 He also stated that his wife had also been paid by the police but that he did not know how many times or how much money she received, but on further questioning said "I think twenty or twenty-five dollars."
 After the trial Seliger and his family were sent to Germany at police expense.

 Speaking before the court at his sentencing, Lingg denounced Seliger as a "bought squealer," adding the prosecution had failed to prove that the bombs he made were taken to the Haymarket.
 He also challenged the link of his bombs to the Haymarket bomb.
 "A couple of chemists also, have been brought here as specialists, yet they could only state that the metal of which the Haymarket bomb was made bore a certain resemblance to those bombs of mine," saying the prosecution attorney admitted there was a difference of a half inch in the bomb diameters.
 "I die happy on the gallows, so confident am I that the hundreds and thousands to whom I have spoken will remember my words.
 When you shall have hanged us, then they will do the bombthrowing!
 In this hope do I say to you, I despise you, I despise your order, your laws, your force propped authority.
 Hang me for it."